-You may also use a text editor to create or modify a configuration file, following the format as described in "Configuration File Format" on page B-1.
-When invoking NightSim, you may specify options in any order; you may specify the -f, -s, and -m options one or more times as illustrated by the following example:
+You may also use a text editor to create or modify a configuration file, following the format as described in "Configuration Files" on page C-1.

+When invoking NightSim, you may specify options in any order; you may specify the $-\mathbf{f}$, $-\mathbf{s}$, and $-\mathbf{m}$ options more than once as illustrated by the following example:

-nsim-s buzzard,4-s papio,5-m papio,5-f config\file
+nsim-s buzzard,4-s papio,5-m papio,5-f config_file

-In this case, NightSim opens two active scheduler windows-one associated with the scheduler identified by key 4 on target buzzard and one associated with the scheduler identified by key 5 on target papio- a monitor window associated with the scheduler identified by key 5 on target papio, and an inactive scheduler window associated with the scheduler identified in config\file.
+In this case, NightSim opens two active scheduler windows - one associated with the scheduler identified by key 4 on target buzzard and one associated with the scheduler identified by key 5 on target papio - a monitor window associated with the scheduler identified by key 5 on target papio, and an inactive scheduler window associated with the scheduler identified in config_file.